tmr08c/tmr08c.github.io/content/blog/2023/04/questions-to-ask-an-interviewer/index.md

 ### Personal Connection

-I strove to always make my last question one of these.
-Even if I only had time for one question, I would choose one of these.
-I wanted to try to end on a more personal high note, ideally leaving the interviewer with a good "taste" in their mouth.
+I strive to make my last question one of these.
+Even if I only have time for one question, I would choose one of these.
+My intention is to end on a more personal, ligher note, ideally leaving the interviewer with a good feeling about interacting with me.

 - Can you share a highlight of the job/company for you?
 - What do you do for fun?
 Hobbies?
 - If you could wave a magic wand and change one thing?

-  A generally applicable question (feedback questions, interviews, one-on-ones), stolen from my [fantastic former co-worker](https://github.com/c-saunders).
+  This is a wonderful, generally applicable question (product feedback session, interviews, one-on-ones), stolen from my [fantastic former co-worker](https://github.com/c-saunders).

 - What's something interesting you recently learned?
 - What book are you reading?
 Show are you watching?

 ## By stage or interviewer

-As mentioned above, I've found that some questions are much better equipped for different stages of the process.
+As mentioned above, I've found that some questions are better equipped for specific stages of the interview process.
 I haven't fully fleshed this out, but do have a section for the phone screen and another list of questions specific to the hiring manager.

 In writing this post, I realized I may benefit from restructuring how I am tracking my questions.
 I may be able to leverage tags to group questions in useful ways.